 International graduate workers face numerous stresses in their daily lives.
-Many are uncertain of their rights to political speech and fair employment, especially in the current national climate.
-The National Labor Relations Board guarantees international employees all the same protections as American workers, including the right to unionize at a private university.
+Many are uncertain of their rights to free speech in the workplace and fair employment, especially in the current national climate.
+The US National Labor Relations Board guarantees international employees all the same protections as American workers, including the right to unionize at a private university.

 IMMIGRANT EMPLOYEE RIGHTS